aureumapes/frostwiki/docs/en/SlimeRancher/tutorials/Creating Content/foodgroup.md

 # Adding a Food Group
-If you want to add an Food Group to the Game you'll need multiple patches don.
+If you want to add an Food Group to the Game you'll need multiple patches done.

 First things first, define the Food Class:
 ```cs